Why Is Playground Safety Important?

 You can make the playground entertaining and safe for your kids by checking equipment for possible hazards and following some simple safety guidelines.

-And teaching kids how to play safely is important: If they know the rules of the playground, they're less likely to get hurt.
+Teaching kids how to play safely is important: If they know the rules of the playground, they're less likely to get hurt.

 Adult Supervision Is Key